UK singles chart records and statistics: Most weeks at number one by single

-The record for most non-consecutive weeks at number one is 18 by Frankie Laine's "I Believe" in 1953.
-It spent nine weeks at number one, dropped down for a week, returned to number one for six weeks, dropped down for a further week and returned to number one for a third time for three weeks.
+The record for most weeks at number one is 23, attained by Sam Fender and Olivia Dean's "Rein Me In" in 2026, non-consecutively.
+After taking 35 weeks to reach the top of the chart, it spent an initial three weeks at number one before dropping to number two for a week, then returning for five weeks at number one, dropped back down to number two for another week, rose back to number one for a further five weeks, dropped down yet again for two more weeks at number two and one at number four, before rising back to number one for ten consecutive weeks.

 The longest unbroken run at number one is "(Everything I Do) I Do It for You" by Bryan Adams, which spent 16 consecutive weeks in 1991.

 Ed Sheeran is the only artist to ever have multiple songs spend 10 or more weeks at the top of the charts, achieving the feat with both "Shape of You" in 2017 and "Bad Habits" in 2021.